sagarkal/axway-open-docs/content/en/docs/central/mesh_management/traceability_agent_configuration.md

 Next, you will need to create the following resources in Central using the Axway CLI:

-<u>**Note**</u>: Create these resources manually only if you are running standalone ALS Traceability Agent.
+**Note**: Create these resources manually only if you are running standalone ALS Traceability Agent.
 If you are running ALS Traceability Agent along with the Discovery agents, these resources are automatically created and you can skip to [Istio CRDs](#istio-crds)

 ```yaml
 kind: APIService